nephilimboy/xnfv-XHSA/README.md

 GOOS=linux GOARCH=amd64 go build -v
 ```

-OR you can download the pre-build version "xsha" from root directory
+OR you can download the pre-build version "xhsa" from root directory

 ```
-sudo chmod +x xsha
+sudo chmod +x xhsa
-sudo ./xsha
+sudo ./xhsa
 ```

 ## Using XNFV Http Server Agent